 The filter is a system: it responds to the input signal.
 To define its properties the ratio of output amplitude and input amplitude is relevant only.
 Therefore, the value at each frequency of the filter function represents the output amplitude divided by the input amplitude for the frequency concerned.

-Important to mention here is the fact that a specific sine
+Important to mention here is the fact that a specific sine wave at the input of a filter

 LINEAR SYSTEMS

 Devices like amplifiers, attenuators (like volume controls), and filters, are all linear systems.
 They have two fundamental properties: